sqlitecloud/docs/src/pages/docs/commands/analyzer-plan-id.md

 ## Return

-A rowset with an analysis about the query id.
+A [Rowset](https://github.com/sqlitecloud/sdk/blob/master/PROTOCOL.md) with an analysis about the query id.

 ## Example